Grace Is Gone: Production

 In April 2005, writer and director James C. Strouse began developing the script with his wife, producer Galt Niederhoffer.
 Strouse wrote the role of Stanley Phillips with John Cusack in mind, and said the story was partly inspired by a trip he took with his two nieces to a theme park after his brother’s divorce.
 Strouse‘s agent passed the script along to producer Grace Loh, who in turn passed it along to her producing partner Cusack, who was looking for a political project to do after the Bush administration banned photos of soldiers’ coffins in the media.
 Said Cusack, "I said, we gotta find something that tells more of these stories about the human cost of war.
 Just then the script came in.
 It was kismet."

 In May 2006, Cusack and Marisa Tomei were announced to star in the film, with Cusack also producing.
-Filming took place in Chicago, Illinois and wrapped that month after lasting six weeks.
+Filming primarily took place in Chicago, Illinois and lasted six weeks.
 The Enchanted Gardens scenes were filmed at Cypress Gardens in Winter Haven, Florida.